insafarab/Web_Portfolio/README.md

 - [Animate CSS](https://animate.style/) for animations
 - [Ion Icons](https://icones8.fr/) for icons
-- [Xampp] for localhost and phpmyadmin for the database
+- [Xampp](https://www.apachefriends.org/fr/index.html) for localhost using phpmyadmin for the database
 - Other images and icons used in the project are credited in their respective sections.